nlpsandbox/nlpsandbox-controller/README.md

       volumes:
         - /var/run/docker.sock:/var/run/docker.sock
     ```
-    Where 10.23.60.253 is the IP Address of your host
+    Where 10.23.60.253 is the IP Address of your ELK Server

 3. Copy the example template `cp .envTemplate .env` and configure.
 Sage Bionetworks uses the service account `nlp-sandbox-bot` and these `EVALUTION_TEMPLATES`, but these will be different per data hosting site.
     ```text